-Carrying of out an analysis with LUSAS will involve three main stages:

-□ Mo odelling

-☐ Ru nning the analysis

-☐ Vie ewing the results
+□ Viewing the results

-the the res is sometimes referred to as 'pre-processing' and viewing and manipulating ults is sometimes referred to as 'post-processing'.
-Further details of these provided below.
+Modelling is sometimes referred to as 'pre-processing' and viewing and manipulating the the results is sometimes referred to as 'post-processing'.
+Further details of these stages are provided below.

 Model Types

 Two types of model can be created in LUSAS:

-line imp wit I Me asse ature-based geometry models these are based on features (such as points, es, surfaces and volumes) that are defined inside LUSAS, or are created from corted geometry and require the definition of mesh objects such as elements in their associated nodes. esh-only models - these comprise only mesh objects (elements and their ociated nodes, edges and faces) and are created by importing only those es of LUSAS model data, or third party data that are supported.
+- □ Feature-based geometry models these are based on features (such as points, lines, surfaces and volumes) that are defined inside LUSAS, or are created from imported geometry and require the definition of mesh objects such as elements with their associated nodes. - □ Mesh-only models these comprise only mesh objects (elements and their associated nodes, edges and faces) and are created by importing only those types of LUSAS model data, or third party data that are supported.